Laravel-Backpack/basset/readme.md

-# Basset
+# Basset 🐶

 [![Latest Version on Packagist][ico-version]][link-packagist] [![Total Downloads][ico-downloads]][link-downloads]
 [![Build Status][ico-travis]][link-travis]
 [![StyleCI][ico-styleci]][link-styleci]

+**The dead-simple way to use CSS and JS assets in your Laravel projects.**

 Replace your `<script src='file.js'>` and `<link href='file.css'>` tags with `@basset('file.js')` and this package will internalize the file and make sure that CSS or JS will only be loaded one time per page.
 This package will internalize assets from CDN, local files and code blocks, it may also internalize zip files.
 All the files are store on `public` disk by default (`base_path('\storage\app\public\bassets')`) but you may change this in your configs.

 ## Installation

-1) Install the package via Composer
+Install the package via Composer

 ```bash
 composer require backpack/basset
 ```

-2) If you are using the default disk, you must create the symbolic link on public to storage.
+If you are using the default disk, and you haven't already, you must create the symbolic link on public to storage:

 ```bash
 php artisan storage:link